École secondaire Confédération: History

-École secondaire Confédération takes its roots in 1955 when the nuns of Sacré-Coeur established a 9th and 10th grade in their French parochial school, offering French scholastic studies.
-However, students at that time, were required to pay in order to attend the school and after completing their 10th grade, had to follow their studies and adapt themselves to a completely Anglophone school.
-In 1959, École secondaire Sacré-Coeur was founded, organized solely by these nuns and soon after, Eastdale Secondary School began offering French courses to its students.
-In 1964 École secondaire Sacré-Coeur was officially built on Tanguay Street leading to its being bought and adopted by the Conseil Scolaire du Niagara-Sud in 1968 – École secondaire Confédération was officially founded.
-At this point, the school housed more than 500 students and 37 professors serving Welland, Niagara Falls, Port Colborne and St. Catharines.
-Respective of its heritage, the school adopted a new motto; "Double héritage, double effort".
+École secondaire Confédération takes its roots in 1955, when the nuns of Sacré-Coeur established a 9th and 10th grade in their French parochial school.
+At that time, students were required to pay in order to attend the school and, after completing Grade 10, had to follow continue their studies at a completely anglophone school.

+In 1959, École secondaire Sacré-Coeur was founded, organized solely by these nuns, and soon after, Eastdale Secondary School (of the English-language Public District School Board No. 22, now known as the District School Board of Niagara) began offering French courses to its students.

+In 1966, École secondaire Sacré-Coeur was built on Tanguay Street.
+In 1968, the school was bought and adopted by the Conseil Scolaire du Niagara-Sud, and École secondaire Confédération was officially founded.
+At this point, the school comprised more than 500 students and 37 teachers and served Welland, Niagara Falls, Port Colborne and St. Catharines.
+The school adopted the motto "Double héritage, double effort".

-In 1971 École secondaire Confédération's statistics grew exponentially, now serving nearly 900 students with 50 professors, leading to the construction of the south wing where a variety of workshops and classes are added.
-Finally, in 1999 Confédération accommodated grade 7 and 8 students residing in the area – this program proved very successful.
-Today, Confédération remains a unique French public secondary school offering a reputation and ambiance based on morals, culture, academics and athletics.
-The school prides itself on offering "une education sans comparaison" or "unparalleled education".
+In the early 1970s, École secondaire Confédération's was serving approximately 900 students, leading to the construction of a south wing.
+In 1999, Confédération accommodated grade 7 and 8 students residing in the area.

+During the 2017–2018 school year, enrolment at Confédération was 105 students, with a graduating class of 6.

+As of 2018, Confédération, having been operating for 50 years, was the oldest French-language public high school in Ontario.
+Its anniversary was celebrated by approximately 1200 francophones from across Canada.

+In 2018, the school announced it was set to close due to a lack of enrollment.
+In 2019, the building was demolished.
+The region is now served by the K–12 school École Franco-Niagara.

 Academics

-The school offered 129 different courses from grades 7 to 12.
-In addition to academic courses, the school boasted a variety of specialized classes such as Business and Marketing, Hospitality and Tourism, as well as AutoCad. École secondaire Confédération also offered two Specialist High Skills Majors in Hospitality/Tourism and Construction.
+École secondaire Confédération offered two Specialist High Skills Majors in Hospitality/Tourism and Construction.

 In 2006, 2007 and 2008, École secondaire Confederation qualified itself for the University of Ottawa Place à la Jeunesse provincial Marketing and Entrepreneurship competition.
 Led by Professor Gilles Leblanc, it won and placed top 5 a number of times in the Entrepreneurship and Marketing divisions.
-Throughout the years the teams consisted of Martin Rocheleau, Chris Paley, Rohan Wahdwa, Michael Kenworthy, Justin Dallaire, Yannick Lieber, Xavier Léveillé, and David Richard.
 The team members received thousands of dollars in grants from the University of Ottawa.

 Sports, Teams and Clubs

-École secondaire Confédération offered a number of Sports, Teams and Clubs in which students could join and participate.